autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

 ## Setting up data

-Here we use VOC2007 for testing: \[Prepare VOC Dataset].
+Here we use VOC2007 for testing.
+See :label:`sec_automm_detection_prepare_voc` for VOC data preparation.
 While using VOC format dataset, the input is the root path of the dataset, and contains at least:

 ```